Morgan State University: Student life

-Blount Towers (all women's classifications) and Rawlings Hall (all men's classifications) are high-rise (six to eight floors) residence halls.
-Thurgood Marshall (freshman & transfer men) is an apartment style complex located on-campus.
-Both Morgan View Apartments and Marble Hall Gardens are the co-ed upper-class apartment style residence hall complexes located off-campus.
-Morgan View is a privatized facility that caters to Morgan State students.

 Athletics

 Morgan's athletic teams are known as the Bears, and they compete in the Mid-Eastern Athletic Conference (MEAC).
 Between 1926 and 1928, a young Charles Drew served as Athletic Director.
 During this time he made great improvements in the school's teams' records.
 From the 1930s through 1960s, led by coach and then athletic director Edward P. Hurt, Morgan's athletic teams were legendary.
 More than thirty of its football players were drafted by and played in the NFL and many of its track athletes competed internationally and received world-class status.
-By the late 1960s most white colleges and universities ended their segregation against black high school students and many top black high school students and athletes started matriculating to schools from which they had been barred just a decade prior.
+By the late 1960s most white colleges and universities ended their segregation against black high school students and many top black high school students and athletes started matriculating to schools from which they had previously been barred.
 While achieving a national goal of desegregation, integration depleted the athletic strength of schools like Morgan State and Grambling State University.
 For example, the annual contest between Morgan State and Grambling played in New York City in the late 1960s drew more than 60,000 fans.
-Today, the two teams do not even play each other and Morgan's home football games rarely draw as many as 10,000 fans with the exception of the school's homecoming game.
-Morgan State archrivals are the Howard University Bison (the matchup is often called the Battle of the Beltway) and the Coppin State Eagles.
+Morgan State's rivals are the Howard University Bison (the matchup is often called the Battle of the Beltway) and the Coppin State Eagles.

-In 2021, Morgan State announced plans to revive their wrestling program that was discontinuted in 1997 thanks to a $2.7 million donation from a group dedicated to bringing back wrestling to HBCUs.
-The donation, the largest in Bears history, would make Morgan State the only Division I HBCU to offer wrestling.